FAU-LAP/NOMAD-CAMELS/docs/source/doc/tutorials/quick_start_protocols.md

 (protocols_top_link)=
-# Setting Up Measurement Protocols
+# How to Perform Measurements
 Measurement protocols are the main way in which CAMELS performs measurements.
-It can be understood as something similar to a `measurement recipe` where a step for step guide is given to different instruments to perform a measurement procedure.
+It can be understood as something similar to a _measurement recipe_ where a step for step guide is given to different instruments to perform a measurement procedure.

 A good example of such a measurement procedure is a temperature dependant current-voltage (IV) measurement.
 Here the temperature of a sample is set to a specific value with a PID controller and waits for the temperature to be stable.
 Then it performs an IV-sweep, so it sets a voltage and measures the accompanying current for a given range of voltage values (often something like 100 points between -1 V and +1V).\
 The temperature set-points are also set to values in a given range (for example from 295K to 320K in 25 steps).\